Call4Cloud | MMP-C | Autopilot | Device Preparation

 Block/ Allow Hardware device installation by setup classes:

-Device GUIDs entered here are disallowed from installing.
+Device GUIDs entered here are prohibited from being installed.
 Prevent policies have higher priority over allowed policies.
-If a device class GUID is configured for both allow and disallow policies, then the devices will not be allowed to install.
+If a device class GUID is configured for both allow and disallow policies, the devices will not be allowed to install.

 *How to find the Class GUID with the device manager

-While I was looking at the device Class GUIDS I realised I also did a blog on this topic some time ago.
-The blog will show you how to allow normal users, installing printer drivers on their own.
+While looking at the device Class GUIDES, I realized I had also written a blog on this topic some time ago.
+The blog will show you how to allow normal users to install printer drivers independently.

 *How to find the Class GUID with PowerShell?